20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 With this, we should have everything[^onemore] we need to implement this correctly

 [^onemore]: The equations we're implementing mention the eddington luminosity.
-We don't need this as we're using a fraction of it, but you may want this for yourself, check out over [here](https://www-astro.physics.ox.ac.uk/~garret/teaching/lecture7-2012.pdf) for details
+We don't need this as we're using a fraction of it, but you may want this for yourself, check out over [here](https://www-astro.physics.ox.ac.uk/~garret/teaching/lecture7-2012.pdf) for details.
+I've added an implementation of this into the code sample as well

 ## Code

 The equations here - as written, are long and complicated to implement correctly.
-I won't reproduce the equations here - it just introduces a risk of mistakes, but you can find the code for implementing this method, and producing a nice accretion disk texture over here
+I won't reproduce the equations in full here - it just introduces a risk of mistakes, but you can find the code for implementing this method, and producing a nice accretion disk texture over here

-This gives pretty nice results, eg here for $M=1$[^geometric], $a=0.6$, $\dot{m} = 0.3$:
+This gives pretty nice results.
+For $M=1$[^geometric], $a=0.6$, $\dot{m} = 0.3$:

 [^geometric]: Note that this is in geometric units

 ![Disk](/assets/disk.png)

-In practice we don't need to use a 2d texture of an accretion disk, because its spherically symmetric, you could just take a radial slice
+In practice you don't need to use a 2d texture of an accretion disk, because its spherically symmetric, you could just take a radial slice

+## Rendering

+Rendering the accretion disk is extremely straightforward.
+Because we model it as a very thin disk, you can check as a geodesic crosses the equatorial plane ($theta = n pi + pi/2$), sample the accretion disk texture, and render that colour out if we hit.
+Or you could carry on rendering, and add it to the background colour

+One key thing to note here is that we're going to implement redshift, and to do that, we need to know the velocity of the fluid in the accretion disk.
+We already know that its moving approximately in circular orbits (otherwise it'd escape, or hit the black hole), but what is that as a velocity vector specifically?

 # Taking a trip through Interstellar's wormhole